l50/unm_ismart_presentation/3_vulnerable_targets.md

 ## Intentionally Vulnerable Targets
-If you get through all of the challenges in the juice shop and are looking for more intentionally vulnerable containers, please check out my [containers dotfile](https://github.com/l50/dotfiles/blob/master/containers).
-There are tons of them in there.
+If you get through all of the challenges in the juice shop and are looking for more intentionally vulnerable containers, please check out my [containers dotfile](https://github.com/l50/dotfiles/blob/master/containers#L21,L31).

 There are also several sites that you can hack on without any fear of getting in trouble.